michael-je/synthetic-state-space-generator/README.md

 Stores tree in memory, used to draw tree

 -  **`branching_factor_base`** (`int`, default: `2`, range: `Positive Integers`)
-The number of child nodes each state can generate. // TODO: improve
+  Sets the base branching factor, it represents the typical number of children each state will generate in the graph.
+This value serves as the starting point for determining how many child nodes are created per state.

 -  **`branching_factor_variance`** (`int`, default: `0`, range: `Positive Integer`)
-How much the branching factor can vary. // TODO: improve
+Specifies how much the branching factor can vary around the base value.
+A value of `0` means all states have exactly `branching_factor_base` children.
+Higher values introduce randomness into the number of children each state generates.

+	> By default, the graph generator uses these two values in the `default_branching_function`

 -  **`terminal_minimum_depth`** (`int`, default: `0`, range: `Positive Integer`)
 Defines how deep a state must be before it can be considered terminal. // TODO: improve